alvithops/alvithops/README.md

 ---

-### [ > ] HACKER_MANIFESTO.txt
+### [ > ] HACKER_KENA HACK
 > *"Information wants to be free.
 We are the architects of the digital void.
 In a world of ones and zeros, we choose the path of the glitch.
 System integrity: COMPROMISED.
-Innovation: ENGAGED."*
+Innovation: ENGAGED."*SNI

 ---